10 Best Walk and Talk Movies Ever

 9. Already Tomorrow in Hong Kong

-Outside a bar Ruby, an American children’s toy designer temporarily in Hong Kong, meets an American expat Josh, who offers to walk her to her destination.
+Outside a bar, Ruby, an American children’s toy designer temporarily in Hong Kong, meets an American expat, Josh, who offers to walk her to her destination.
 As they walk and talk they find a connection sparking between them.
-A walk and talk romance set in the beautiful city of Hong Kong, the film asks the question: what happens when you meet the right person at the wrong time?
-Clearly inspired from ‘Before Sunrise’, ‘Already Tomorrow in Hong Kong’ may not be as good, but is enjoyable one-time watch.
+A walk-and-talk romance set in the beautiful city of Hong Kong, the film asks the following question: What happens when you meet the right person at the wrong time?
+Clearly inspired by ‘Before Sunrise’, ‘Already Tomorrow in Hong Kong’ may not be as good, but it is an enjoyable one-time watch.

 8. In Search of the Midnight Kiss

 On New Year’s Eve, author Texan Wilson, still broke and lonely in L.A. after three years since Karen dumped him, follows the advice of his lifelong Texan buddy Jacob to try dating the modern way, by social network site.
-Wilson gets chosen by would be-actress Vivian, a blatantly abusive feminist who promises him no intimacy at all, just a seasonal midnight kiss.
-They grow closer as they learn about each-other’s lives, including her violently vindictive ex Jack.
-Alternating between funny and sweet, ‘In Search of the Midnight Kiss’ will be enjoyed more by the people who have had similar experiences.
+Wilson gets chosen by would-be-actress Vivian, a blatantly abusive feminist who promises him no intimacy at all, just a seasonal midnight kiss.
+They grow closer as they learn about each other’s lives, including her violently vindictive ex Jack.
+Alternating between funny and sweet, ‘In Search of the Midnight Kiss’ will be enjoyed more by people who have had similar experiences.

 7. Southside With You